function61/ubackup/README.md

                  +-----------------------------------+
 ```

-`BACKUP_COMMAND` is an ENV variable.
+`BACKUP_COMMAND` is an ENV variable that contains the command used to take a backup of
+the important state inside the container.

+If you need to backup a single file inside a container, use: `BACKUP_COMMAND=cat /yourfile.db`

+For PostgreSQL, you could use: `BACKUP_COMMAND=pg_dump -U postgres nameOfYourDatabase`

+For a directory, you could use: `BACKUP_COMMAND=tar -cC /yourdirectory -f - .` (`-` means
+`$ tar` will write the archive to `stdout`, `.` just means to process all files in the
+selected directory)

 This simple approach is suprprisingly flexible and its streaming approach is more efficient
-than having to write temporary files.
+than having to write temporary files. µbackup shoves all containers' backups in a single

-If you need to backup a single file inside a container, use: `BACKUP_COMMAND=cat /yourfile.db`

-For PostgreSQL, you could use: `BACKUP_COMMAND=pg_dump -U postgres f61`

-For a directory, you could use `BACKUP_COMMAND=tar -cC /yourdirectory -f - .`
+compressed .zip file.

+You don't have to compress the file inside the container, since that is taken care of for you.

 How to use